stamp-web/stamp-webservices/README.md

 While many parameters can be passed on the command line to the server, it is recommended to utilize config/application.json to store the properties of the system.
 An example file config/application-example.json is provided to give an idea of the flavor of configuration.

+### Users file
+By default if basic authentication is used, a file config/users.json is leveraged to obtain user information.
+This file can be located anywhere and set using the --password_file argument on server startup.
+The file is expected to be a simple JSON array of users defined as a (id,username,password).

 ## Initialize Database Tables
 The database tables reflecting the schema of the application are available in the script "create-tables.sql".
 You should be able to execute this against a new schema and it will create all the tables, constraints and triggers necessary.